d12frosted/elpa-mirror/melpa/jinx-readme.txt

 the buffer.
 For efficiency, Jinx highlights misspellings lazily, recognizes window boundaries and text folding, if any.
-For example, when unfolding or scrolling, only the newly visible part of the text is checked, if it has not been checked before.
-Each misspelling can then be corrected from a list of dictionary words presented as completion candidates in a list.
+For example, when unfolding or scrolling, only the newly visible part of the text is checked if it has not been checked before.
+Each misspelling can be corrected from a list of dictionary words presented as a completion menu.

 Installing Jinx is straight-forward and configuring takes not much intervention.
 Jinx can safely co-exist with Emacs's built-in